-Course Code: 603/1916/1 Contact: Mrs S Saunders and Mr K Shilton Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment
+Course Code: 603/1916/1 Contact: Ms S Saunders and Ms Swellings Exam/Controlled Assessment %: 40% Exam 60% Controlled Assessment

 BTEC Enterprise has been designed to develop pupils' entrepreneurial skills through practical, skills-based learning.
-Assessment is through task-based assignments so pupils can demonstrate their knowledge and skills in work-related scenarios.
+Assessment is through controlled assessments so pupils can demonstrate their knowledge and skills in work-related scenarios.
 Pupils will explore, develop and apply their knowledge, helping to develop key transferable skills such as research and data analysis to support progression to further learning and the workplace.